JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 Why did I find out about this?
 I was transfixed by this [Infinite City](https://www.reddit.com/r/proceduralgeneration/comments/f2psa1/infinite_procedurally_generated_city/) technically it was [this video](https://youtu.be/-W7zt8181Zo) and then here is the [source code](https://github.com/marian42/wavefunctioncollapse).
 Here's a [playable build](https://marian42.itch.io/wfc) and [an article about it](https://marian42.de/article/wfc/) and [a second version with trees](https://www.youtube.com/watch?v=7ffT_8wViBA)

 To get this original bitmap based algorithm working on Mac I had to do kind of a lot.
 Heres [the original version of the function](https://github.com/mxgmn/WaveFunctionCollapse) Its in dotnet so I needed to download the runtime even though I already had a runtime.
 I had to install [dotnetcore](https://dotnet.microsoft.com/download/dotnet-core/3.1) You have to be able to type 'dotnet'.
 I had to brew install mono-libgdi or something like that (it suggested the right package).
 I had to install several versions of [system.drawing](https://www.nuget.org/packages/runtime.osx.10.10-x64.CoreCompat.System.Drawing)
 [and this system.drawing] https://www.nuget.org/packages/System.Drawing.Common/5.0.0-preview.4.20251.6) finally I had to run `dotnet run WaveFunctionCollapse.csproj` and then it worked really well.
+You have to change samples.xml to point to the images you want to run.
+Some of them like "summer" have their own folder and their own special XML which defines the compatibility for each tile (N S E W)

 I had [tried it in python](https://github.com/ikarth/wfc_python) but I couldn't get any of those running [even the one from 2019](https://github.com/ikarth/wfc_2019f).
 Probably user error but neither of them ran and they seemed to have simple problems I tried it in virtualenv and python 2 and 3 and nothing worked.